 Recommended and supported.
 RESTis the recommended and supported remote API in JIRA 5.0 and later.
 This is where Atlassian will focus its attention from this point onwards, adding functionality and fixing bugs.
 At JIRA 7.0, we will offer full functional parity in REST for resources that previously existed in the XML-RPC and SOAP APIs.

-Deprecated in JIRA 6.0.This means that we will not add new features nor fix bugs related to the XML-RPC API during the JIRA 6.x lifecycle.
+XML-RPC has been deprecated since JIRA 6.0 and will be REMOVED in JIRA 7.0.This means that we will not add new features nor fix bugs related to the XML-RPC API during the JIRA 6.x lifecycle.

-Deprecated in JIRA 6.0.This means that we will not add new features nor fix bugs related to the JSON-RPC API during the JIRA 6.x lifecycle.
+SOAP has been deprecated since JIRA 6.0 and will be REMOVED in JIRA 7.0.This means that we will not add new features nor fix bugs related to the JSON-RPC API during the JIRA 6.x lifecycle.

 The future of remote APIs in JIRA lies with REST.
 However, until these APIs are fully built out, up to now the only option was to use the SOAP APIs.